kiran03-jagadeesh/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO--04-Interfacing digital output with arduino ultrasonic sensor

 ## AIM:
 To interface an ultrasonic sensor and measure the distance